-My list of carry on essentials includes all items I would need to be comfortable on a long overnight flight.
+My carry on bag essentials list includes all items I would need to be comfortable on a long overnight flight.
 (For shorter flights, I skip some of these items as I do not need them.)
 Also included on my list of what to pack in my carry on bag, are valuable and hard to replace belongings as well as those items which I can’t live without in the event my checked luggage is lost or delayed.

 Here is a comprehensive packing list of carry on essentials:

 These are essential documents for boarding your next flight and should always be in your carry on luggage.